-- (i) Amounts due from full members includes USD 23.75 million due from a Member in respect of the withholding tax on the Media Rights agreement for the ICC World Twenty20 2016.
-The Group expects to recover this amount from future distributions to be made to the Member. - (ii) As of 31 December 2018, loans to full members represent loans advanced to full members, which carries interest at three-month LIBOR plus 3%.
-Their loans will be repaid from/offset against the future distribution to the members.
-Loans of USD 6 million (2017: USD 8.6 million) advanced to full member boards are classified as non-current as they are due twelve months after the date of the consolidated statement of financial position.
+(ii) As of 31 December 2019, loans advanced to full members, carry interest at three-month LIBOR plus 3%.
+The loans will be repaid from/offset against the future distribution to the members.
+Loans of USD Nil (2018: USD 6 million) advanced to full member boards are classified as noncurrent as they are due twelve months after the date of the consolidated statement of financial position.

-See Note 23 on credit risk of receivables which explains how the Group manages and measures credit quality of receivables that are neither past due nor impaired.
+See Note 21 on credit risk of receivables which explains how the Group manages and measures credit quality of receivables that are neither past due nor impaired.